-State Senator Hugh T. Farley (R, C, I - Schenectady) reported that he and his colleagues in the New York State Senate recently passed a bill to continue the September 11th Worker Protection Task Force Act for another five years and help those who have been afflicted with a disability as a result of working at the World Trade Center and other sites.
-The bill (S4711) would enable the Task Force to continue its work past the current authorization date of

-June 10, 2015.
+Senator Jack M. Martins (R-7th Senate District) announced that the New York State Senate passed legislation to continue the September 11th Worker Protection Task Force Act for another five years and help those who have been afflicted with a disability as a result of working at the World Trade Center and other sites.
+Senator Martins supported the legislation in the Senate to enable the Task Force to continue its work past the current authorization date of June 10, 2015.